PCSX2/pcsx2/pcsx2/Docs/Configuration_Guide/Configuration_Guide.md

 ##### GS
 Navigate to the GSdx Advanced Settings and Hacks:
 `Config > Video (GS) > Plugin Settings > Advanced Settings and Hacks` Try checking Disable Safe Features.
-FIXME: What are some next steps for GS?

 ##### VU
 Navigate to the VU settings: